kicknickr/reactome-search-vis-prototype/README.md

 ```bash
 npm run parcel-build --scripts-prepend-node-path=auto
 ```
-to build the project to html, js, and css files, located at [./build/output](./build/output)
+to build the project to html, js, and css files, located at [./build](./build), or
 <br><br>
 ```bash
 npm run parcel-dev --scripts-prepend-node-path=auto